alwaysbegrowing/arbor-contracts/spec/overview.md

 }
 ```
 ### Methods
 `initiateAuction()` The entry-point which is called by a borrower to start the auction process.
 This function accepts an auction config, bond config, and collateral config.
-This is because in order to have a valid aucction, all three of these pices must be valid and set when the auction begins as the lenders need to have this information.
+This is because in order to have a valid auction, all three of these pieces must be valid and set when the auction begins as the lenders need to have this information.

 Parameters
 ```